by Collyn Rivers

 Blade Fuse Problems

-The blade fuse problems in travel trailers and motorhomes (and particularly boats and 4WDs used on beaches and camper trailers) are mostly caused by exposure or partial exposure to damp air, dirt and water.
+The blade fuse problems in caravans and motorhomes (and particularly boats and 4WDs used on beaches and camper trailers) are mostly caused by exposure or partial exposure to damp air, dirt and water.
 This corrodes the fuse holder and fuse contact surfaces.

 Typical burnt blade fuse and holder.
 The fuse and fuse holder have melded into a solid lump.
 Pic: redarc.com.au

-Blade fuse problems in travel trailers – fuse holder sizes
+Blade fuse problems in caravans – fuse holder sizes

 As can be seen, the larger size has substantially more contact area.

-Blade fuse problems in travel trailers – quality issues
+Blade fuse problems in caravans – quality issues

-Long term blade fuse problems in travel trailers are also indirectly caused by badly crimped cable lugs.
+Long term blade fuse problems in caravans are also indirectly caused by badly crimped cable lugs.
 The resultant poor contact eventually allows corrosion between the copper and the lug.
 Heat builds up, in turn heating up the blade fuse holder.